Skip to main content

 It’s possible for people with limited to no credit to obtain a credit card without a security deposit—that is, to receive an unsecured card as their first credit card.
 One way is to apply for a starter card or respond to a promotional offer you receive in the mail.

-When evaluating a credit card offer received in the mail or online, verify the institution is credible.
-In addition, look carefully at the card’s introductory interest rate on charges or any balance transfers, as well as the regular APR.
+When evaluating a credit card offer received in the mail or online, it may be helpful to verify that the institution is credible.
+In addition, you may want to consider reviewing the card’s introductory interest rate on charges or any balance transfers, as well as the regular APR.

-To apply for a Freedom Rise credit card, visit your local Chase branch.
+To apply for a Freedom Rise credit card, apply online and visit your local Chase branch.

 What to read next